Using Python to Upload Data in Batch (BulkLoadV1)

 Complete sample code for single-threaded mode:

-from clickzetta import connect conn = connect( username='your_username', password='your_password', service='<region\_id>.api.singdata.com', instance='your_instance', workspace='your_workspace', schema='public', vcluster='default' ) bulkload_stream = conn.create_bulkload_stream(schema='public', table='bulkload_test') writer = bulkload_stream.open_writer(0) for index in range(1000000): row = writer.create_row() row.set_value('i', index) row.set_value('s', 'Hello') row.set_value('d', 123.456) writer.write(row) writer.close() bulkload_stream.commit()
+from clickzetta import connect conn = connect( username='your_username', password='your_password', service='<region\_id>.api.singdata.com', instance='your_instance', workspace='your_workspace', schema='public', vcluster='DEFAULT' ) bulkload_stream = conn.create_bulkload_stream(schema='public', table='bulkload_test') writer = bulkload_stream.open_writer(0) for index in range(1000000): row = writer.create_row() row.set_value('i', index) row.set_value('s', 'Hello') row.set_value('d', 123.456) writer.write(row) writer.close() bulkload_stream.commit()

 API Step-by-Step Explanation

-object by replacing the parameters according to your actual situation:
+1. Create the connection object by replacing the parameters according to your actual situation:

-conn = connect( username='your_username', password='your_password', service='<region\_id>.api.singdata.com', instance='your_instance', workspace='your_workspace', schema='public', vcluster='default' )
+conn = connect( username='your_username', password='your_password', service='<region\_id>.api.singdata.com', instance='your_instance', workspace='your_workspace', schema='public', vcluster='DEFAULT' )

 ParameterRequiredDescription